History at Prince Rock

 Creating a sense of ‘Here and There’ and ‘Then and Now’, as well as 'Curiosity and Wonder' has provided the basis for the Prince Rock History curriculum to ensure that all children develop a secure understanding of the past.
 A clear vision that History forms a key part of our curriculum, ensuring that all of our children have the opportunity to find out about the world around them and explore their place within it.

 A sense of rigour and clear structure means that the National Curriculum is set as the minimum expectation for all schools within the LAT.
-A sense of chronology as well as the development of complex historical ideas were also used to create flow within the history curriculum.
+Going beyond this, at Prince Rock, we maximise the diverse history of Plymouth and our diverse experiences and cultures to bring about a sense of belonging.
+Ambitious substantive and disciplinary knowledge, a sense of chronology and the development of complex historical ideas are used create flow within the history curriculum.
 Local context is vitally important to give our children an idea of Plymouth and the South West’s role in local, national and world history.
-At Prince Rock, our aim is to incorporate the history of our immediate area (such as Blagdon Meadows, Laira Heritage Trail) to allow the children to see how important the local context is to the local community and the school (Binoculars).
-In contrast, on a global scale, 24% of children speak English as an additional language and over 15 languages are spoken.
-In addition, we have an increasing Islamic population at our school.
-As a result, we believe it is vital to explore, learn about and compare the history of different cultures around the world (Telescope), for example the Islamic Civilisation, and how they’ve shaped the world we live in today.
+At Prince Rock, our aim is to incorporate the history of our immediate area to allow the children to see how important the local context is to the local community and the school (Binoculars).
+In contrast, on a global scale, many of our children speak English as an additional language and over 30 languages are spoken.
+As a result, we believe it is vital to explore, learn about and compare the history of different cultures around the world (Telescope), for example the Islamic Civilisation, and how this have shaped the world we live in today.

 Key Stage One